David Phiri: University

 In 1991 Phiri led the Zambian Independent Monitoring Team which monitored the fairness of Zambia's first multi-party general election.
 This appointment was controversial because of Phiri's close relationship with Kenneth Kaunda.

 Sporting achievements

 Phiri became the first black Oxford Blue in Golf and was a trustee of the Lusaka Golf Club and a member of the Royal & Ancient Golf Club in Scotland.

 Phiri was the Chairman of the Football Association of Zambia and various other sports club including the Lusaka Rugby Club.
 Phiri was awarded the order of "Grant Officers of the Order of the Eagle of Zambia Second Division" for his contribution to sport in Zambia.

+Death

+He died in Lusaka, Zambia on 16 January 2012 from complications arising from a brain stem infarction he suffered 10 days earlier.
+He had two sons with Elizabeth Ann Phiri: Sipho Philip Masewera (1967) and Guy David Zingalume (1969).
+He had two brothers, Dr. Mannasseh Phiri and Chris Phiri, both of whom live in Lusaka, Zambia, and four sisters: Irene Kabwe, Zondiwe Maboshe, Cecilia Phiri and Hlupo Phiri (18 March 1959 – 16 March 1998).